-On a barrier island that’s only a quarter-mile wide in some places, and no more than three miles wide in others, using my own two feet was always an excellent option.
-Even if I chose to walk the length of the island, at 13 miles long, the route would be no more arduous than completing a half marathon.
+On a barrier island that’s only a quarter-mile wide in some places, and no more than three miles wide in others, using your own two feet was always an excellent option.
+Even if you choose to walk the length of the island, at 13 miles long, the route would be no more arduous than completing a half marathon.

 But Island Hoppers aren’t terribly speedy.
-On the day I needed to scurry to a kayaking excursion that was launching from Walker’s Landing, I rented a bike.
-Soaring along the flat roads under a canopy of Spanish moss-laced live oak boughs, I made it to the tip of a peninsula on the western side of the island before the kayaks left their racks.
+On the day you'll need to scurry to a kayaking excursion that was launching from Walker’s Landing, you can simply rent a bike.
+Soaring along the flat roads under a canopy of Spanish moss-laced live oak boughs, You'll make it right on time to the tip of a peninsula on the western side of the island before the kayaks left their racks.

 Another transportation choice was the Segway, a motorized two-wheeled scooter that uses gyroscopes and tilt sensors to keep riders upright and moving.
 But unlike the Island Hoppers and the bikes, these expensive vehicles can’t be used independently.
 If you want to ride one, you have to sign up for a tour for $40 and up.